felixerdy/Geosoftware-II/README.md

    module.exports = keys;
    ```
    Replace yourClientID and yourClientSecret with your own Google ClientID
-   and ClientSecret (see [google developers console](https://console.developers.google.com/)).
-Activate your Google+ API in       your API Manager and create an OAuth-Client-ID.
+   and ClientSecret.
+To get them activate your Google+ API in your API Manager and create an OAuth-Client-ID (see [google developers console](https://console.developers.google.com/)).
 As Callback URI add `http://[yourServername]:[yourPort]/auth/google/callback`, e.g. `http://localhost:8080/auth/google/callback`.

 ### Start Skypaper:
-1. Start your mongoDB
+1. Start your mongoDB.

 2. Start the server using `node Server.js`.